About Our Plant Stock

 Native to where?

 Our plants are truly local and native to the Victoria area.
 Our definition of native includes plants from a defined area that naturally occur in our area.
-You may not see commonly sought-after plants like vine maple, redwood sorrel, Jacob’s ladder, and high bush cranberry at our nursery because they do not occur naturally in the Victoria area.
+You may not see commonly sought-after plants like vine maple, redwood sorrel, Jacob’s ladder, and high bush cranberry at our nursery because they do not occur naturally in our range.

 Satinflower Nurseries celebrates the unique and distinctive flora of our area.
 Using local native plants is beneficial to wildlife and, in some cases, leads to less frustration in the garden.
 Planting local native plants conserves biodiversity by retaining local genetics and the natural composition of plant communities.